 whole curriculum aims

-We place a strong emphasis on rich, high quality texts which lead many of our curriculum units.
+We place a strong emphasis on rich, high-quality texts which lead many of our curriculum units.
 Pupils are immersed in whole texts which are carefully chosen to motivate and engage them whilst also reflecting diversity and the wider world.
-We regularly review our text choices so that they allow our pupils to investigate others' lives and issues as well as being able to create meaningful cross-curricular links.
+We regularly review our text choices so that they allow our pupils to investigate others' lives as well as being able to see themselves reflected.

 More information about the statutory content of the curriculum can be found via the following links;